Courses for Credit

 Media and Performing Arts

-Students in pass/no credit courses may request a written explanation from their instructor by obtaining Clarification of Evaluation form from the Continuing Education office before the class ends.
+Students in pass/no credit courses may request a written explanation of their performance in the class from their instructor by obtaining a Grade Clarification form from the Continuing Education office before the class ends.
 The form is kept on file.
 Students may request a copy of this form to be sent with their transcripts.

 Students may apply for a 3-credit independent study if the appropriate course is not being offered.
 The student must develop a proposal in consultation with a faculty advisor and include a description of the project and proposed schedule of meetings.
 Proposals for independent studies must be submitted to the Continuing Education office before the add/drop deadline.
 Signature of the faculty member and approval of the Dean of Professional and Continuing Education are required before instruction and work may begin.